Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 encoding to use, and also the character set used from that encoding.

-for example, for a default 'abanascii'
+for example, for a default abanascii
 CED, the valid character set would be set of a-z, A-Z, 0-9, [], '', "", -, .,
 ,, ;, /, \, new line, tab, and space
-characters.
-(If I'm not missed anything!)
+characters (If I am not missed anything).
 Any other character, even
 ASCII, would be invalid.

 CED should come right at the start of any document.
 At the first line, no space before it.
-Something like following example:
+Something like the following example:

 ```
 abanancii

-"this document has 'abanascii' CED"
+"this document has abanascii CED"

 ```